angular/angular/packages/core/src/signals/README.md

 If the equality function determines that 2 values are equal it will:
 * block update of signal’s value;
 * skip change propagation.

-#### `DeepReadonly`

-Values read from signals are wrapped in a TypeScript type `DeepReadonly`, which recursively tags all properties and arrays in the inner type as `readonly`, preventing simple mutations.
-This acts as a safeguard against accidental mutation of signal values outside of the mutation API for `WritableSignal`s.

 ### Declarative derived values: `computed()`